2008 New York Giants season: Week 5: vs. Seattle Seahawks

 Coming off their bye week, the Giants stayed at home for a Week 5 duel with the Seattle Seahawks.
-The game was notable for the fact that WR Plaxico Burress was suspended for this game, due to a minor internal conflict.
+The game was notable for the fact that wide receiver Plaxico Burress was suspended for this game, due to a minor internal conflict.

-In the first quarter, the Giants drew first blood as QB Eli Manning completed a 32-yard TD to WR Domenik Hixon.
+In the first quarter, the Giants drew first blood as quarterback Eli Manning completed a 32-yard touchdown to wide receiver Domenik Hixon.
 The Seahawks responded with kicker Olindo Mare getting a 30-yard field goal.
-Afterwards, New York increased its lead with RB Brandon Jacobs getting a 3-yard TD run.
-In the second quarter, the Giants continued its run with kicker John Carney getting a 29-yard field goal, Jacobs getting a 1-yard TD run, and Carney kicking a 33-yard field goal.
+Afterwards, New York increased its lead with running back Brandon Jacobs getting a 3-yard touchdown run.
+In the second quarter, the Giants continued its run with kicker John Carney getting a 29-yard field goal, Jacobs getting a 1-yard touchdown run, and Carney kicking a 33-yard field goal.
 Seattle closed the half with Mare making a 29-yard field goal.

-In the third quarter, the Giants continued their victory march as Manning completed a 23-yard TD pass to WR Sinorice Moss, along with Carney nailing a 35-yard field goal.
-In the fourth quarter, New York completed its domination as backup QB David Carr completed a 5-yard TD pass to Moss.
+In the third quarter, the Giants continued their victory march as Manning completed a 23-yard touchdown pass to wide receiver Sinorice Moss, along with Carney nailing a 35-yard field goal.
+In the fourth quarter, New York completed its domination as backup quarterback David Carr completed a 5-yard touchdown pass to Moss.

 The Giants racked up 523 yards in total offense, their most since collecting 524 yards against Green Bay on January 6, 2002, and limited Seattle to 187.

 With their eighth-straight win, the Giants acquired their first 4–0 start since the franchise's Super Bowl XXV championship run of 1990.

 The 38-point differential win marked New York's largest regular-season margin of victory since 1972.
 The Giants also led the NFL in point differential with +78 in four games.
 The second best point differential belonged to the Tennessee Titans, with +59, in five games.